Festival Information & Guidelines

 Rules & Restrictions

-- No coolers may be brought into the performance areas.
+- No coolers may be brought on to the festival grounds.

-- No glass containers can be brought into the performance areas.
+- No glass containers can be brought on to the festival grounds.

-- Smoking and vaping are not allowed inside the performance area.
+- Smoking and vaping are not allowed on the festival grounds.
 (A smoking area just outside will be established depending on whether fire restrictions are in effect.)

 - NO FIREWORKS ARE ALLOWED UNDER ANY CONDITIONS!

-- NO PETS ARE ALLOWED IN THE PERFORMANCE AREA EXCEPT SERVICE ANIMALS.
+- NO PETS ARE ALLOWED ON THE FESTIVAL GROUNDS EXCEPT SERVICE ANIMALS.
 This rule is strictly enforced.
 More on pet guidelines below.

 - Pets will be allowed in a designated section of the camping area only and a surcharge of $10 for each pet will be levied upon arrival.